Reconciliation: it’s all talk and no action

 It is when looking at the results for individual – and church – level action that the story loses its shine – NCLSR report

-In fact, a lack of certainty about Aboriginal and Torres Strait Islanders issues is a key theme in the report.
-Asked whether their denomination had apologised for Aboriginal injustices, 74 per cent of those surveyed were unsure.
+In fact, a lack of certainty about Aboriginal and Torres Strait Islander issues is a key theme in the report.
+Asked whether their denomination had apologised for past injustices, 74 per cent of those surveyed were unsure.
 Asked whether their denomination should apologise, 46 per cent didn’t know.
 And despite the “broad level of support for increasing local church-based involvement in the task of reconciliation and for government-based policy initiatives to close the gap in health and employment,” the NCLSR said story “loses its shine” when looking at individual and church-level action.

 But why?
 What’s in the ‘gap’ between the aspirations Australian Christians profess and taking action towards reconciliation with Aboriginal and Torres Strait Islander peoples?
 And what will it take to bridge it?